 How AI Agents Changed Laptop Power Management

 Laptop power management was built for human rhythms.
-No keyboard for a few minutes: dim the display.
+No keyboard input for a few minutes: dim the display.
 A bit longer: sleep.
 Apple's idle timers made sense because the machine's job was to wait for you, and waiting cost battery.
+The assertion an app holds to stay awake is process-bound — the moment the app quits or crashes, macOS releases it automatically.
+That's a deliberate design choice, and it's exactly why the model was safe to build this way for thirty years.

-The model held through a decade of background downloads, long compiles, and video encodes because those tasks either finished quickly or held IOKit assertions to signal the OS.
+The model held through a decade of background downloads, long compiles, and video encodes because those tasks either finished quickly or held a power assertion to signal the OS while they ran.
 A video renderer holds a media assertion; xcodebuild completes in minutes and exits.
-The machine always had some signal to work with.
+The machine always had some signal to work with, and that signal always cleaned itself up.

 Nothing in that design anticipated a workload that runs for hours with zero user input and no natural completion boundary.
 That scenario simply did not exist when the power model was written.

-AI coding agents — Claude Code, Cursor's background agent, Aider, GitHub Copilot Workspace — work by chaining dozens of steps: read a file, plan an edit, write code, run a test, interpret output, loop.
-A single refactoring task can run for two or three hours.
+AI coding agents — Claude Code, Cursor's background agent, Aider, GitHub Copilot Workspace — work by chaining dozens of steps: read a file, plan an edit, write code, run a test, interpret the output, loop.
+A single refactoring task can run for two or three hours with nobody at the keyboard.

 macOS sees none of that as activity.
 There is no keyboard event, no mouse movement, no display frame being rendered.
-The idle timer counts down to zero.
-The display sleeps.
-The system follows shortly after, terminating the terminal session mid-job.
+The idle timer counts down to zero, the display sleeps, and the system follows shortly after — terminating the terminal session mid-job.

 Related guideWhat Is a Safe Runtime Layer for Mac?